Build a small subword tokenizer, compare BPE, WordPiece, and SentencePiece, then audit token cost and Unicode behavior.

 | Locale hits token limit sooner than English | Unequal fertility on translated requests | Measure parallel message sets by locale and task |

-A WordPiece model emits [UNK] for product names | No valid vocabulary segmentation | Evaluate vocabulary/model update rather than masking the failure |
+A WordPiece model emits [UNK] for new identifiers | No valid vocabulary segmentation | Evaluate vocabulary/model update rather than masking the failure |

 | Cache misses differ across clients for same visible message | Unicode preprocessing isn't consistent | Version and test normalization plus tokenizer pipeline |